 Fun and games: The garden has a medieval pond and moat on which you can take an excursion in a rowing boat (lifejackets available for little people).
+There is an all-weather tabletennis table for use in the garden.
 You are welcome to borrow the croquet set or tennis rackets and balls to play tennis; however, as the tennis court is currently in the process of recovery from a weed infestation, this will only suit non-serious players for now as the service boxes are a bit bumpy!

 Animals: The goats love to join in fun and games and you are welcome to play with them.
 Anyone, large or small, who would like to get more involved with the animals (playing with them, feeding them or collecting eggs) is very welcome, please just let me know!

 Wildlife and birdwatching: Crossways Farm is lucky enough to host a large quantity of visiting wildlife, including muntjac and roe deer, hares and rabbits, ducks and moorhens, pheasants and partridges, stoats and weasels, barn owls and tawny owls, bats, woodpeckers, sparrowhawks and even occasionally water voles and kingfishers.
 With a bit of luck, you will hopefully see some of these animals during your stay, especially if you go in the garden early in the morning or in the evening.
 In the spring and summer you have a good chance of enjoying the sight of baby moorhens and ducklings on the pond and around the garden, and I can provide grain for you to feed the ducklings.